ColoBrod/rsp_docs/account_overview.md

 ~~~

 # class  RescheduledToday
-:memo: First of all, we receive list of `$rescheduled_orders` via following query:
+:memo: First of all, we receive list of orders via following query:
 ~~~ sql
 SELECT
 	o.order_id,